RonanFR/UCRL/README.rst

 Exploration-Exploitation in Reinforcement Learning
 **************************************************
-This library contains several algorithms for exploration-exploitation in RL In particular we have implemented UCRL2, UCRL2B, SCAL, KL-UCB, TSDE, BKIA/OLP.
+This library contains several algorithms for exploration-exploitation in RL In particular we have implemented UCRL2, UCRL2B, SCAL, KL-UCRL2, TSDE, BKIA/OLP.

 Note that this is a research project and by definition is unstable.
 Please write to us if you find something not correct or strange.